tyler-sun/ece1513-project/README.md

 ```
 pip install -r requirements.txt
 ```
 The dataset used is the audio files of CREMA-D, which are all in .wav formatting and can be downloaded from Kaggle: https://www.kaggle.com/datasets/ejlok1/cremad
-Store these files in a directory which can be read by the training scripts (ex. 'data\crema').
-Alternatively, the dataset can be accessed with a Kaggle API key if accessible.
+Store these files in a directory which can be read by the training scripts (ex. 'data\crema').Alternatively, the dataset can be accessed with a Kaggle API key if accessible.

 Some earlier models focused more on preprocessing were developed and run on .ipynb notebooks, which can be found in [**CNN+DataPreprocesses**](CNN+DataPreprocesses).
 To run these, a platform that supports Jupyter notebooks is required, such as Google Colab.
 The notebooks rely on the following key libraries:
 - **librosa** — audio loading, Mel spectrogram, delta/delta-delta feature extraction
 - **numpy** — tensor manipulation and numerical operations
 - **essentia** — pitch extraction via PredominantPitchMelodia (earlier iterations only)